The mission of the Marianist Lecture is to

 The lecture fosters inclusive dialogue on Catholic Thought and Catholic Responsibility, gathering at the Kalaepohaku campus in a spirit of community and with a sense of place.

 The Mackey Award for Catholic Thought is given to each presenter in honor of Fr.
-Robert Mackey, SM, first President of Chaminade University.
+Robert Mackey, SM, the first President of Chaminade University.
 Fr.
 Mackey was an important voice in the civic and religious community of Honolulu.
 This lecture series seeks to continue his commitment to Catholic Thought and Catholic Responsibility in the world.

 The Mackey Award for Catholic Thought honors scholarly, community and faith leaders whose body of work advances the spirit, charism and educational mission of the Society of Mary and the Marianist Family.